ritta36/SENKU_team-WRO2024_FutureEngineers/README.md

 <hr>

   <h3>2-Computer Vision</h3>
     <p>Computer vision is a fundamental technology in robotics and automation, crucial for enabling self-driving cars to perceive and interpret their surroundings.
 In our project, computer vision (CV) techniques empower the robotic system to gather essential information, facilitating informed decision-making and immediate actions.
-The identification of red and green pillars is critical for collision avoidance and maintaining a clear path for the robot.</p>
+The identification of the pink
+ parking, red and green pillars is critical for collision avoidance and maintaining a clear path for the robot.</p>

    <p>We employ the HSV (Hue, Saturation, Value) color space for color detection due to its robustness under varying lighting conditions.
 Unlike other color spaces such as RGB (Red, Green, Blue) or HSL (Hue, Saturation, Lightness), HSV separates color information (hue) from luminance, enhancing its reliability.</p>